MikoMagritto/urban/README.md

-# Urban (open source project)
+# Urban API
-Urban is an open source API to organise a football match
+Urban API is an open source API to organise a football match

 ## Specifications
 Organize a football match with two teams of 5 players each